Anatolii-Poznyak/employ_test_task/README.md

 docker ps
-docker exec -it <your container name> /bin/bash python manage.py createsuperuser
+docker exec -it <your container name> /bin/bash python manage.py createsuperuser python manage.py loaddata employee_json
 ```
 - run tests -> `python manage.py test`
-- run script for create JSon with data -> `python DB_Seeder.py 1000 5` (first param - count of employees, second - level of inheritance)
+- run script for create JSon with data -> `python DB_Seeder.py 50000 5` if you want to create your specific test data (first param - count of employees, second - level of inheritance)
-- it will rewrite employee_data.json (by default 50000 records in file)
+- it will rewrite employee_data.json (by default 1000 records in file)
 - load data from created fixture to your db -> `python manage.py loaddata employee_data`